Reconstruction of dynamical systems from data without time labels: Experiments

-where $\tilde{\tmmathbf{\theta}}$ is the estimated parameters of the dynamical system and $\tmmathbf{\theta}$ is the ground truth.
-Regarding the reconstruction of time label, we evaluate RMAE of the reconstructed time labels with ground truth
+For data generation, in each experiment we first extract 50,000 samples from the observation time distribution to form a non-uniform time grid, and then use the LSODA method to solve the governing equations, thereby ensuring an equitable approximation of the distribution.
+For error computation, we obtain a reference numerical solution on a uniform time grid \(\{t_i^\star\}_{i=0}^{M}\) using the RK4 scheme.
+The estimated solution is obtained by employing the RK4 scheme on the uniform time grid \(\{t_i^\star\}_{i=0}^{M}\) to solve a series of subproblems corresponding to the estimated initial condition and time intervals.
+To evaluate performance, we compute the approximation error of the learned dynamics $\boldsymbol{E}_{\text{sol}}$, the error in the identified system parameters$\boldsymbol{E}_{\text{para}}$, and the error in the reconstructed time labels $\boldsymbol{E}_{\text{time}}$.
+All errors are quantified in terms of the Relative Mean Absolute Error (RMAE).

+Here $\tmmathbf{\theta}$ is the estimated parameters of the dynamical system and $\tmmathbf{\theta}^{\star}$ is the ground truth.
 The surrogate model in our experiment is a 5-layer MLP with 500 neurons in each layer and SiLU activation function.
 And we choose AdamW as the optimizer for both phases.
 All the experiment were done on the Nvidia RTX3090 and Intel Xeon Gold 6130 with 40G RAM.
+Detailed settings and implementations for the training and evaluation process is provided in Appendix SM3.